yugabyte/yugabyte-db/docs/content/preview/integrations/akka-ysql.md

 ### Create the tables

-Create the tables documented in [Creating the schema](https://doc.akka.io/docs/akka-persistence-r2dbc/current/getting-started.html#creating-the-schema) with `ysqlsh`.
+Create the tables documented in [Creating the schema](https://doc.akka.io/docs/akka-persistence-r2dbc/current/getting-started.html#creating-the-schema) with ysqlsh.
 Note the Yugabyte tab.

 ### Run the application